China's pandemic Olympics begins, with lockdown and boycotts | Politics

 Even so, there is no passing from the Olympic venues through the ever-present cordons of chain-link fence — covered in cheery messages of a “shared future together” — into the city itself, another point of divergence with the 2008 Games.

 China itself has also transformed in the years since.
 Then, it was an emerging global economic force making its biggest leap yet onto the global stage by hosting those Games.
-Now it is a fully realized superpower hosting these.
+Now it is a burgeoning superpower hosting these.
 Xi, who was the head of the 2008 Olympics, now runs the entire country and has encouraged a personality-driven campaign of adulation.
 Gone are the hopeful statements from organizers and Western governments that hosting the Olympics would pressure the ruling Communist Party to clean up what they called its problematic human rights record and to become a more responsible international citizen.
-Today, three decades after its troops crushed massive democracy demonstrations in Tiananmen Square, killing hundreds and perhaps thousands of Chinese, the government has locked up more than 1 million members of minority groups, mostly Muslim Uyghurs from its far-western Xinjiang region, in mass internment camps.
-The situation has led human rights groups to dub these the "Genocide Games."
-China says the camps are "vocational training and education centers" that are part of an anti-terror campaign.
-It denies any human rights violations and says it has restored stability to Xinjiang, a region it insisted in the months after the 9/11 attacks was rife with extremism, often with little evidence.
+Three decades after its troops crushed massive democracy demonstrations in Tiananmen Square, killing hundreds and perhaps thousands of Chinese, the government locked up an estimated 1 million members of minority groups, mostly Muslim Uyghurs from its far-western Xinjiang region, in mass internment camps.
+The situation has led human rights groups to dub these the “Genocide Games.”
+China says the camps are “vocational training and education centers” that are part of an anti-terror campaign and have closed.
+It denies any human rights violations.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)